abdelrahmanelbakly/instatask/README.md

 This project is an event logging web application developed using the PERN (PostgreSQL, Express, React, Node.js) stack, TypeScript, and Tailwind CSS.
 Its main purpose is to provide a platform for users to log and track events, making it useful for various applications such as project management, issue tracking, or personal event organization.

 **Problem:** Many individuals and teams need a straightforward way to log and keep track of events.
-This application addresses this need by offering a user-friendly interface to create, view, update, and delete events.
+This application addresses this need by offering a user-friendly interface to create, view.

 **What I Learned:** During the development of this project, I acquired knowledge and skills in setting up a PERN stack application, implementing TypeScript for improved code quality, and using Tailwind CSS for responsive and attractive user interfaces.